dakot/vilay-detect/README.md

 		PYTHONPATH=. bin/vilay show [mediafile]

+	or if not working

+		PYTHONPATH=. python bin/vilay show [mediafile]

 Sample Usage
 ------------

-1. Open a video-file using the "New file" Button.
+1. Open a video-file (e.g. indi_short.m4v) using the "New file" Button.
 	(Larger videos may take some time)

 2. Select "Shot Detector" and press "Start Detector" Button.
 After a while you see elements comming up in the right Box.